brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ### Ball Bearings

 Ball Bearings can be used as a control item, covering a wider area than caltrops, but being a bit less potent.
-(If you’re wanting to disrupt people on stairs, however, ball bearings are unmatched.)
+(If you want to disrupt people on stairs, however, ball bearings are unmatched.)
 But they have other uses.

 Throw a single ball bearing to divert someone’s attention.
 Drop it in someone’s mouth and cast Heat Metal.
 Drop it in some complicated machinery and see what your DM will do.
 Cast Light on one and roll it into a room ahead of you to see what’s there.
 Use it as sling ammunition, since [slings are easily concealed and can make a great backup weapon for most characters](/5e-build-guides/sling-builds/).

-There are a ton of uses for ball bearings and creative players will always find uses for them.
+Ball bearings have many uses and creative players will always find ways to use them.

 ### Oil

-The description paints this as a grenade-type weapon that you can splash on enemies to increase fire damage, and that can be useful, but it can also be useful to make any object, or any area, flammable.
+The description paints this as a grenade-type weapon that you can splash on enemies to increase fire damage, and that can be useful, but it can also be useful to make any object or area flammable.
 An object or area doused with oil will burn for 2 rounds, and this can be extended by throwing more oil into the flame.

 Smash a vial of oil on the floor, and have someone else ignite it with a tinderbox or lit torch to create a floor hazard to make enemies think twice about stepping through it.
 The oil can be poured down ahead of time to create a trap, and can be ignited in several ways—the Firebolt spell, placing a lit torch precariously on top of a door, or placing an unlit torch in the oil and igniting it from 30 feet away with the Druidcraft spell.